masseydigital/az-900-exam-prep/README.md

 5) Number that you want
 6) Operating system
 7) Configuration
-8) Related reources (i.e. network requirements)
+8) Related resources (i.e. network requirements)

 #### VM Scale Sets
 Allow you to create and manage a group of identical, load balanced VMs.
 Number of VM's can automatically increase or decrease on demand.
 They provide high-availability since applications can be distributed across multiple instances.
 Provide management capabilities for applications across VMs.

 Benefits
 1) Easy to create multiple VMs
-2) High Availability and Resiliancy
+2) High Availability and Resiliency
 3) Scalability

 #### Azure App Service